Homer Plessy: Legacy

 A bronze plaque on the side of Plessy's tomb in Saint Louis Cemetery No. 1, New Orleans, Louisiana, describes his historical significance.

 The Supreme Court's decision in Plessy v.
-Ferguson created the "Separate but Equal" legal doctrine, allowing state-sponsored racial segregation.
+Ferguson created the "separate but equal" legal doctrine, allowing state-sponsored racial segregation.
 The Supreme Court decision in Brown v.
 Board of Education overturned the doctrine in 1954.
 Though the Plessy case did not involve education, it formed the legal basis of separate school systems for the following fifty-eight years.

 In 2009, Keith Plessy and Phoebe Ferguson, relatives of Plessy and Ferguson, respectively, created the Plessy and Ferguson Foundation for Education and Reconciliation.
 The foundation placed a historical marker at the corner of Press and Royal Streets in New Orleans, near the site of Homer Plessy's arrest.
 A portion of Press Street was renamed after Plessy in 2018.

 On January 5, 2022, Louisiana governor John Bel Edwards granted Plessy a posthumous pardon.
-The pardon was issued in accordance with "The Avery C. Alexander Act.
-This 2006 act was passed by the Louisiana Legislature to expedite the pardon process for individuals who were criminalized and convicted under Louisiana laws created for the purpose of maintaining or enforcing racial separation or discrimination of individuals.
+The pardon was issued in accordance with the 2006 Avery C. Alexander Act, which was passed by the Louisiana Legislature to expedite the pardon process for individuals who were criminalized and convicted under Louisiana laws created for the purpose of maintaining or enforcing racial separation or discrimination of individuals.